felias-fogg/dw-link/docs/manual.md

 The serial connection to the hardware debugger could not be established.
 The most likely reason for that is that there is a mismatch of the bit rates.
 The Arduino uses by default 115200 baud, but you can recompile dw-link with a changed value of `HOSTBPS`, e.g., using 230400.
 If GDB is told something differently, either as the argument to the `-b` option when starting avr-gdb or as an argument to the GDB command `set serial baud ...`, you should change that.
 If you did not specify the bitrate at all, GDB uses its default speed of 9600, which will not work!

 My experience is that 230400 bps works only with UNO boards.
-The Arduino Nano cannot  communicate at that speed, though.
+The Arduino Nano cannot  communicate at that speed.

 A further (unlikely) reason for a failure in connecting to the host might be that a different communication format was chosen (parity, two stop bits, ...).